hisschemoller/nwjs-tutorial/README.md

 ### Add NW as an NPM package

-To do this add NW as an NPM package to `package.json`.
+To do this add NW as a dependency to `package.json`.

 Two flavors of NW exist: For development purposes there's an SDK version which contains the Chrome developer tools.
 The regular version lacks the developer tools and because of that results in a smaller file size.
 To use the SDK version add `-sdk` to the version string.